MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/runtime.md

 ### Request-body-strict property

 This boolean flag determines whether the request body for a REST mutation operation can contain extraneous fields.
-By default, it is set to true, meaning that additional fields in the request body will result in a `BadRequest` exception.
-However, setting this flag to false allows users to include extra fields in the request body, which will be ignored by DAB.
-It's important to note that this flag does not affect REST query (GET) requests, as the request body is always ignored for GET operations.
+By default, the value is true, meaning that extra fields in the request body results in a `BadRequest` exception.
+However, setting this flag to false allows users to include extra fields in the request body, which are ignored.
+It's important to note that this flag doesn't affect REST query (GET) requests, as the request body is always ignored for GET operations.

 ## GraphQL property